s16092004/flower_classification/README.md

 # flower_classification
-A system which identifies and recognize flower into 5 categories Dataset taken from kaggle library used-numpy,tensorflow etc
+A system which identifies and recognize flower into 5 categories.
+Dataset taken from kaggle.  library used-numpy,tensorflow etc